Zecao/ExecutorOpenDssBr/README.md

 1. ExecutorOpenDssBr: the C# project.
 It uses 2 dll files EEPlus.dll (some Excel stuff) and Auxiliares.dll (the co author Daniel Rocha routines) already included in the project.

-2. FeederExample: a 13.8kV feeder example.
+2. FeederExample: a 13.8kV feeder *.dss files.
+There are also some xlsx and txt files with external information necessary to the the "ExecutorOpenDssBr" run *.dss files.
+I'll explain more about this part soon.

 3. FME: A FME (check https://www.safe.com) project able to generate *.dss files, when connected to GeoPerdas SQLServer database (it mighty be useful for people who work for the any brazilian eletric utilies).

 In this directory there are another 3 files used by the FME to generate the fedeers.dss files:
 Alim_gdis_OpenDSS.txt -> just a txt.file with the feeders names to be generated. recursos\curvasDeCargaAccess.xlsx -> external data from curves to consuption/demand transformation.